Teaching and Learning Technology Innovation Grant

 - Innovation can be grown into a larger scale application across disciplines and become a new standard of teaching.

 - Potential of project to go beyond the one-year period of the grant

 - Matching or additional funding from other available sources

 Proposals will be further evaluated based on the inclusions of:

-- Complete project proposal and budget plan information provided in the templates below.
+- Complete project proposal and budget plan information provided in the templates on the grant application page.

 - The agreement indicated on the application submission form to: